kcirick/simplewm/README.md

     - Remove window groups
     - Remove Frame class (now part of Client class)
     - Remove rules
+    - Add group actions (fix, iconify, and send to tag) on marked clients
   - 0.2 (2019-09-01) (<a href="https://github.com/kcirick/simplewm/archive/v0.2.zip">download .zip</a>)
     - Goal: Code clean up and maximize efficiency
     - Removed root menu to simplify things.
 There are other external tools that can be used